PennBBL/isla/code/README.md

 To run ROI based GAM model on raw CBF see: [Mass Univariate ROI GAM notebook](VoxelWrapperModels/MassUnivariate_Regional.md)

 To run voxelwise GAM model on raw CBF see: [Mass Univariate Voxelwise GAM notebook](VoxelWrapperModels/MassUnivariate_Voxelwise.md)

+See the [Correlations](Correlations/) directory for notebooks with plots of correlations.